Reuben-Brewer/LowPassFilter_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_LowPassFilter_ReubenPython2and3Class.txt

 LowPassFilter_ReubenPython2and3Class

-A class for applying a low-pass filter to incoming data, including optional median-filtering (calculating a rolling 5-point-median with the Bose-Nelson algorithm) and optional exponential-smoothing (https://en.wikipedia.org/wiki/Exponential_smoothing).
+A class for applying a low-pass filter to incoming data, including optional median-filtering (calculating a rolling N-point-median with the Bose-Nelson algorithm) and optional exponential-smoothing (https://en.wikipedia.org/wiki/Exponential_smoothing).

 Reuben Brewer, Ph.D.